 There is an updated version of this article here.

-Sentient Media is a nonprofit media organization working to create transparency around animal rights and the planetary crisis created by global factory farming.
+Sentient is a nonprofit media organization working to create transparency around animal rights and the planetary crisis created by global factory farming.
 They report on animal welfare issues and strive to highlight the many intersections among human and animal lives and the world in which we live.
 Their primary mission is to increase public awareness of key issues that matter to all of us: the welfare of sentient beings, the health of our planet, and the health and longevity of our human selves.

 From Human rights to sentient rights: the next generation of rights thinking

-This is a very similar piece to the Sentient Media one above.
+This is a very similar piece to the Sentient one above.
 There are also versions in Arabic and Spanish.
 There is an updated version of this article here.

 OpenGlobalRights believes that human rights work best when its many actors converse, learn, and innovate across geographic, linguistic, and disciplinary lines.
 OpenGlobalRights gathers those voices, providing a space where different ideas and experiences enrich our understanding of what human rights are and what they can be in the work of creating a more just and sustainable world.